JainAbhi2411/DineQR/docs/prd.md

       - Message: 'Hi [Customer Name]!
 I am your AI order assistant.
 Simply tell me what you would like to order, and I will add it to your cart instantly.
 For example, you can say: I want 1 daal tadka, 4 roti, and 1 margherita pizza.' (white text, glassmorphism bubble)
     - **Example Queries** (quick reply buttons below welcome message):
       - 'I want 2 butter chicken with naan'
-      - 'Get me 1 large pepperoni pizza'\n      - 'Order 1daal tadka and 4 roti'
+      - 'Get me 1 large pepperoni pizza'\n      - 'Order 1 daal tadka and 4 roti'
       - Buttons have neon purple outline, clicking pre-fills input field
     - **Message Thread**:
       - Customer messages: Right-aligned, neon cyan bubble, white text